Close sites icon close

 Millions of people around the world are denied the right to a nationality, leaving them stateless.
 As a result, they may be unable to access other basic rights and services, such as being able to go to school, work legally, access health care or get married.
 They are also often at a higher risk of exploitation and abuse.

-UNHCR’s statistical reporting counts 4.4 million stateless people.
+At the end of June 2024, UNHCR’s statistical reporting counted 4.4 million stateless people.
 Given that most countries do not report statelessness data, the actual figure is believed to be substantially higher.
 Stateless people can be found in almost every country and in all regions of the world, and most live in the same country in which they were born.

 4.4 million